lpereira/hardinfo/README.md

-There are some build variables that can be changed:
+There are some build variables that can be changed for debug or distro release:
  * `CMAKE_BUILD_TYPE`: Can either be ``Release`` or ``Debug``.
    * `[Default: Release]` ``Debug`` prints messages to console and is not recommended for general use.
  * `CMAKE_INSTALL_PREFIX`: Sets the installation prefix.
    * `[Default: /usr/local]`: Distributions usually change this to `/usr`.
- * `HARDINFO_NOSYNC`: Network sync is enabled if libsoup is detected.
-Disables network synchronization.

 To set a variable, use cmake's -D parameter.
 For example:
 `	build $ cmake .. -DCMAKE_BUILD_TYPE=Debug `